 Synchronization phenomena are the most familiar phenomena that exist in nature and they have been studied in various fields.
 Synchronization phenomena can be observed everywhere in our life.
-For example, we can confirm flashing firefly lights, metronome, gate patterns of four-leg animals, beating rhythm of the heart and so on.
+For example, we can confirm flashing firefly lights, metronome, beating rhythm of the heart and so on.
 Especially, synchronization phenomena of oscillatory network are interesting.
 In addition, complex networks attract attention from various fields.
 The feature of networks is the degree distribution, the path length and the clustering coefficient.
 Therefore, we focus on the clustering phenomena in this research.

 In addition, clustering phenomena are one of interesting nonlinear phenomena observed from coupled chaotic circuits.
-The clustering phenomena is to divide the set to be classified into subsets.
-Previously, many of the studies for clustering have been carried out for discrete time model, for example Coupled Map Lattics (CML) and Self Organization Map (SOM) [1]-[2] and so on.
+The clustering phenomena are to divide the set to be classified into subsets.
+Previously, many of the studies for clustering have been carried out for discrete time model [1]-[2].
 However, analysis of using a continuous time model has not almost studied.
-Therefore, we focus on research on clustering phenomena using real electronic circuits in continuous time model.
+Therefore, we focus on research on clustering phenomena using electronic circuits in continuous time model.

-On the other hand, coupled chaotic circuits that are real electronic circuits can be observed various amusing phenomena.
+On the other hand, coupled chaotic circuits that are electronic circuits can be observed various amusing phenomena.
 In recent years, many methods are studied to apply to clustering and synchronization phenomena observed in coupled chaotic circuits for natural sciences.
 At the same time, synchronization phenomena and clustering have been studied associated with the chaos phenomena [3]-[4].